defsky/notifier/README.md

 # notifier
-send notify message by go-cqhttp
+send notify message by dingding bot or go-cqhttp